Generic selectors

 There are three different levels of membership to sign up for, with the most basic package being labelled ‘Forever Blue Digital', a second-tier membership named ‘Forever Blue', and the ‘Forever Blue+' membership is the most comprehensive.

-Forever Blue Digital will not grant special access to ticket sales, and instead is geared more towards collecting points to be used on rewards, while the Forever Blue package adds you to the waiting list for a season ticket, allows access to the second priority window for home matches, while also provides discounts on the tours and club merchandise.
+At the same time, the Forever Blue package adds you to the waiting list for a season ticket, allows access to the second priority window for home matches, and provides discounts on the tours and club merchandise.

-Forever Blue+ provides all of these benefits plus access to exclusive clothing ranges and special coverage on matchdays, but the key difference is that fans who sign up for this membership will be granted access to the first priority window for tickets, something which looks set to be paramount, given the high level of demand for tickets at the new stadium.
+The key difference is that fans who sign up for this membership will be granted access to the first-priority window for tickets, which looks set to be paramount given the high demand for tickets at the new stadium.

-New controversial ticketing system introduced:
+New controversial ticketing system introduced

 Do I need a membership to buy Everton tickets?

-The matches that are most likely to go down to general sale are early round cup matches against lower league opposition, and perhaps Premier League games towards the end of the season if the Tofees aren't playing for anything.
+The matches that are most likely to go down to general sale are early round cup matches against lower league opposition, and perhaps Premier League games towards the end of the season if the Toffees aren't playing for anything.

 How to get an Everton membership